 - Data science and data mining industry need data-intensive applications to improve data management, develop more accurate predictive models, enhance machine learning, create better visualizations, and enable real-time analytics.

-- Digital marketing industry uses data-intensive applications to analyze consumer behavior, target ads, and measure the effectiveness of marketing campaigns.
+- Digital marketing industry uses data-intensive applications to analyze consumer behavior, geographic region, target ads, and measure the effectiveness of marketing campaigns.
 These applications process data from various sources, such as social media, website traffic, and customer data, to provide insights that can help marketers optimize their strategies.

 - E-commerce companies generate data from online sales, customer behavior, and website traffic.
 Data-intensive applications help them manage and analyze this data to personalize the customer experience, optimize pricing and inventory, and improve supply chain management.